 I remember wondering how real the promise was, in this pyrite age of convenience politics.

 We wandered further away from the temple steps, and one section of the market seemed to have already packed up and left.
 In their wake, a sight so common following festivals – rubbish.
-A lot of which were disposable plastic.

 By the overpass, a local religious organisation had set up a booth area.
 A man was speaking into the microphone, appealing to municipal workers to quickly clear the overflowing bins.